What Is Paediatric Hip Pain?

 - Imaging technologies such as X-ray and diagnostic ultrasound to evaluate the structures and alignment of the lower limbs, as well as the severity of the condition.

-Various treatment modalities will be used to treat hip pain based on the condition, severity, and age of the child.
-Following a comprehensive assessment of your child’s condition, treatment modalities can include:
+Podiatrists are equipped with advanced modalities designed to manage hip pain, depending on the condition, severity, and age of the child.
+Following a comprehensive assessment of your child’s condition, interventions can include:

 - Customised foot orthotics or paediatric ankle foot orthotics (AFOS) to correct the child’s posture and improve gait